What is Wetland Mitigation?

 Even when the impacts are so small as to fall below regulatory thresholds, the Department follows a "no net-loss" directive requiring compensatory mitigation for any wetland loss.

 Do I have areas on my property that are wet and cannot be farmed?
-Do they qualify as a wetland and can SDDOT utilize these wetlands?
+Do they qualify as a wetland and can SDDOT utilize these wetlands?open all

 Mitigation banking is a major focus of SDDOT's wetland mitigation program.
 Mitigation banking can be thought of as a type of "savings account" for mitigation.